maschigokae/vennschedule/README.md

-VennSchedule - a schedule polling webapp showcasing "vanilla" JavaScript DOM traversal and manipulation.
+*VennSchedule* - a schedule polling webapp showcasing "vanilla" JavaScript DOM traversal and manipulation.

-NOTE: This app (and README doc) is in progress...
-Progress has been made, but there are still some rough edges and work to do on the front end.
-Check back soon for updates.

 To run the "full-stack" version of this app, clone the repository and switch to the "backend" branch (you may need to run `git fetch` in the command line before you're able to switch to the branch).